 For political leaders, religion is a Pandora’s Box and should stay closed.
-Cathy Newman, when she asked him the question, no doubt had followup questions for him to try to back him into a corner – she’s an accomplished political journalist and anyone of that calibre will not ask a question without follow up questions in mind.
+Cathy Newman, when she asked him the question, no doubt had follow-up questions for him to try to back him into a corner – she’s an accomplished political journalist and anyone of that calibre will not ask a question without follow up questions in mind.
 With enough questioning, any politician is going to find themselves forced either into a row with religious leaders (Just look at what happened with Cadbury’s and the National Trust) or with their own party.
 Neither of those are vote-winning choices.

-Unfortunately, Tim did fluff a 2015 interview with Cathy Newman on Channel 4 by starting to talk about theology before he had realising it was a bad idea in his new role as party leader.
+Unfortunately, Tim did fluff a 2015 interview with Cathy Newman on Channel 4 by starting to talk about theology before he had realised it was a bad idea in his new role as party leader.
 This original error is why the issue has become a story.
 For those who might have missed the initial interview, what he actually said was “We’re all sinners”.
-Yes, it is theologically accurat, but it is unhelpful for a party leader to say.
+Yes, it is theologically accurate, but it is unhelpful for a party leader to say.
 Nevertheless, he has definitely never said he thinks gay sex is a sin.

-I do recognise that some people won’t be happy unless he says “No” to the question, and that not everyone will agree with me here, but I believe that Tim’s statement that he is not going to make theological pronouncements is probably the right approach.
+I do recognise that some people won’t be happy unless he says “No” to the question and that not everyone will agree with me here, but I believe that Tim’s statement that he is not going to make theological pronouncements is probably the right approach.
 Although Cathy Newman has so far failed to ask any other political leadership figures the same question, you can bet that the likes of May, Khan and so on now all have their own soundbite-sized version of “We don’t do God” prepared.

 But he abstained on Same-Sex Marriage!

 There were six votes, and Tim abstained on one of those due to issues surrounding the spousal veto.
 “They Work For You” have more on this, just click the linked image on the right to see the detail.
 If you think that trying to fix the spousal veto during the passage of the Marriage (Same Sex Couples) Act was a bad thing, then that’s far from evidence that Tim is homophobic and I must respectfully disagree with you on parliamentary tactics.
-One of my regrets that is that trans politicians didn’t rock the boat more at the time and try to persuade people to vote against the bill due to it’s transphobic content.
+One of my regrets is that trans politicians did not rock the boat more at the time and try to persuade people to vote against the bill due to its transphobic content.
 Sadly, we did not as a group have the influence then that we have now.

 Seriously?
 That wasn’t even close to Tim’s usual tweeting style and he’s hardly likely to wade into random twitter debates on LGBT issues with the British Humanists Association.
 He’s not the only party leader to have his twitter hacked either.